How To

 Figure 3: Uncheck the box of automatic graphics switching to cool the CPU

 To do this, you will go to System Preferences next to Apple Menu.
 Click on Energy Saver and then uncheck the automatic graphics switching option.
 You can also optimize the energy here.
+If you want to know which type of graphic processor your MacBook comes equipped with, you can check the technical specifications by visiting our comprehensive MacBook product description pages.

-7. Update your macOS and reset the SMC:
+7. Update your macOS:

 If you see there is no problem related to apps that cause overheating, then the problem might be due to software-related.
 It can be due to a bug in the operating system.
 Then all you will have to do is upgrade to the latest version of macOS to fix these issues.
 Go to the system preferences next to the Apple menu and then click on System update.
 You have to download the update, if available.
 You can also turn on the option to automatically keep your Mac up to date.